SushsaviG/sushma/Ajax.md

 ScriptManager is a server-side control.The ScriptManager control is central to Ajax functionality in ASP.NET. <br/>
 The ScriptManager manages all ASP.NET AJAX resources on a web page.
 It renders the AJAX library to the browser and supports partial page rendering. <br/>
- It also manages partial page uploads and provide access to web service method.
 Without script manager we can't use AJAX controls on the web page.

 ### 2) UpdatePanel